yugabyte/yugabyte-db/docs/content/v1.2/faq/product.md

 A few such use cases are detailed [here](https://www.yugabyte.com/).

-## When is Yugabyte DB not a good fit?
+## When is YugabyteDB not a good fit?

-Yugabyte DB is not a good fit for traditional Online Analytical Processing (OLAP) use cases that need complete ad-hoc analytics.
+YugabyteDB is not a good fit for traditional Online Analytical Processing (OLAP) use cases that need complete ad-hoc analytics.
 Use an OLAP store such as [Druid](http://druid.io/druid.html) or a data warehouse such as [Snowflake](https://www.snowflake.net/).

-## How many major releases Yugabyte DB has had so far?
+## How many major releases YugabyteDB has had so far?

-Yugabyte DB has had 4 major releases.
+YugabyteDB has had 4 major releases.

 - [v0.9 Beta](https://blog.yugabyte.com/yugabyte-has-arrived/) in November 2017
 - [v1.0](https://blog.yugabyte.com/announcing-yugabyte-db-1-0-%F0%9F%8D%BE-%F0%9F%8E%89/) in May 2018